CPK Insurance

 Healthcare, finance, retail, professional services, and technology businesses are strong candidates, especially if they store customer data, process payments, or rely on cloud systems in Hartford, Stamford, New Haven, or similar business centers.

-The state data here does not show a single minimum cyber policy requirement, but coverage needs can vary by industry and business size, and the Connecticut Insurance Department regulates the market.
+There is no single minimum cyber policy requirement shown here, but coverage needs can vary by industry and business size, and the Connecticut Insurance Department regulates the market.

-Yes, the product data says cyber liability insurance can pay for breach notification costs, credit monitoring, forensic investigation, and legal defense after a covered cyber incident.
+Yes, cyber liability insurance can pay for breach notification costs, credit monitoring, forensic investigation, and legal defense after a covered cyber incident.

 Business interruption is listed as a covered component, so a covered cyber event that interrupts operations may trigger first-party loss benefits subject to the policy’s terms, waiting periods, and limits.